UCAS code

 Placement year opportunities

 Taking an optional placement year gives you the experience you need to increase your chances of landing your perfect role after graduation.
-You could work in a paid role in a professional organisation or set up your own business, giving you the change to grow your professional network and enhance your CV.
+You could work in a paid role in a professional organisation or set up your own business, giving you the chance to grow your professional network and enhance your CV.

 We'll give you all the support you need to find a placement that prepares you for your career, and we'll continue to mentor you throughout your placement.